is a bizarre 2010 film, described as a "computer-animated live action fantasy" that revolves around a No Name Given

 ) both arrive in a town terrorized by outrageous and virulent criminals.
 Each is obsessed with his separate mission and, guided by the wisdom of The Bartender

 (Woody Harrelson) at the Horseless Horseman Saloon, the two eventually join forces to bring down the corrupt and contemptuous reign of Nicola (Ron Perlman

-), the awesomely evil "woodcutter", and his lady Alexandra (Demi Moore
+), the awesomely evil "woodcutter", and his mistress Alexandra (Demi Moore

 ), a Femme Fatale

 with a secret past.
 Heroes triumph here only because the force of their will transforms and transcends both space and time.

 This film provides examples of the following tropes:

 - Affably Evil: Nicola is actually a pretty nice guy when he wants to be, quite happy to chat and play poker with his potential victims.

 - After the End: The movie is set some time after a nuclear war.